American Wedding (2003)

 Not everything works as smoothly the third slice around.
 Some jokes are inspired like the one-upsmanship of a bachelor party gone awry when Michelle’s parents interrupt (which, like the second film, provides the gratuitous nudity).
 Some jokes feel dull, especially some misbegotten pubic hair belonging to Jim.
 And then some jokes just lose their momentum as they seem to stretch.
 Stifler dancing in a gay bar just to prove he can make even gay men want him?
 Funny.
 Have it go on and on with substandard dancing for a dance-off?
 Loses the funny.
 But with any comedy, and especially ones following the gross-out expectations, everything is hit-or-miss.

-I also noticed something quite odd about American Wedding: Its terribly directed.
+I also noticed something quite odd about American Wedding: it’s badly directed.
 Many scenes are shot at oblique angles often with characters not even facing the camera.
 The cutting seems awkward as well as the framing.
 The film was directed by Jesse Dylan (How High), who is, no joke, a son of the legendary Bob.

 Nate’s Grade: B-